wp-plugins/genesis-widget-column-classes/readme.txt

 === Genesis Widget Column Classes ===
-Contributors: Jory Hogeveen
+Contributors: Jory Hogeveen, keraweb
-Tags: genesis, bootstrap, column, widget
-Requires at least: 3.6
+Tags: genesis, bootstrap, column, widget, dynamik Requires at least: 3.6
-Tested up to: 4.2.2
+Tested up to: 4.2.3
 Stable tag: 4.3

 This plugin adds Bootstrap column classes to widgets, built mainly as an extention for the Genesis Framework